 Why We’re Aiming for a Sustainable Digital Future

-The term ‘digital transformation’, which is used as shorthand for the journeys organisations have embarked on to digitise their operations, is very apt because, quite simply, digital tech is transforming our lives – the way we communicate and connect, the way we do business, the way we understand the world around us.
+‘Digital transformation’ has become a term synonymous with the digital experience in business.
+But in a broader sense, technology is transforming our lives in fundamental ways – the way we communicate and connect, the way we transact and interact, the way we understand the world around us.

 The majority of these changes are very much for the better.
-But it’s very rare in life that you get pros without any cons at all.
+But it’s very rare in life that you get all pros without any cons.

 One of the drawbacks the digital industry is having to confront is its environmental impact.
 Digital tech is a major consumer of energy, which also means it is now a significant contributor to CO2 and other greenhouse gas emissions.